 As of June 24, 2022, immediately prior to the consummation of the Recapitalization Transaction, the Company was not in compliance with the market value test, and the Company did not make interest payments, and therefore was in breach of a financial covenant with respect to the Tranche One Secured Notes, Tranche Two Secured Notes (as defined herein), and Tranche Three Secured Notes (as defined herein).
 Furthermore, the Company was in default on its Secured Notes as of March 31, 2020, and as a result, an event of default occurred on April 4, 2020.
 This default was triggered on the Company's long-term debt, which, as of June 24, 2022, consisted of \$97.5 million and \$60.0 million of principal amount and \$38.5 million and \$11.9 million in accrued interest on the Secured Notes and the Unsecured Debentures, respectively.
-Furthermore, the Company also became obligated to pay an exit fee (the "Exit Fee") of \$10.3 million that accrues interest at a rate of 16% annually in relation to the Secured Notes as current liabilities on the unaudited interim condensed consolidated balance sheets.
+Furthermore, the Company also became obligated to pay an exit fee (the "Exit Fee") of \$10.3 million that accrues interest at a rate of 16% annually in relation to the Secured Notes.
+As a result of the default and through June 24, 2022, the Company classified the Tranche One Secured Notes, Tranche Two Secured Notes, and Tranche Three Secured Notes as current liabilities on the unaudited interim condensed consolidated balance sheets.
 As of June 24, 2022, this debt, related accrued interest and fees were fully satisfied pursuant to the terms of the Restructuring Support Agreement and no default existed with respect to the Tranche One Secured Notes, Tranche Two Secured Notes, and Tranche Three Secured Notes.